-Despite the heightened volatility and shifting macro factors that have dominated the movement of stock prices over the last several quarters, we believe that the secular growth drivers that are positively impacting the businesses we own haven't changed.
-It is these secular changes that will be among the dominant factors driving earnings growth and stock performance for the businesses in which we are invested and they are generally not impacted by changes in near-term economic activity (such as fluctuations in quarterly GDP, interest rates, inflation or unemployment).

-Within our portfolio, some of the larger secular themes include the growth of digital media (Alphabet, Facebook and, more recent addition Twitter) and e-commerce (Amazon and Booking), the ever expanding outlets available to our digital payment companies (Visa, MasterCard, and recent additions PayPal and American Express), the surging demand for innovative healthcare solutions (Intuitive Surgical, Align Technologies, Exact Sciences and Illumina), the explosion in mobile and digital communication traffic driving demand for wireless (American Tower) and cloud infrastructure (Equinix and Interxion), the continued organic asset growth at our discount brokerage companies (Schwab and TD Ameritrade), the global growth opportunities for our leading Athleisure brands (Nike, Adidas), the market share of client assets being won by the leading alternative asset manager (Blackstone), the growing priority of the department of defense budget on cybersecurity and space projects (Northrop Grumman) and the accelerating need for data driven solutions across the healthcare services industry (IQVIA and UnitedHealth Group).
+In our long book, despite the volatility of stock prices over the past six months, we believe that the secular growth drivers that are positively impacting the businesses we own remain well intact.
+These are trends that we believe to be impacting the long-term foundation and structure of industries over many years and that are generally not impacted by cyclical changes in near-term economic activity (such as quarterly GDP readings or near-term changes in interest rates, inflation or unemployment).
+Within our portfolio some of the larger secular themes include the growth of digital media (Alphabet, Facebook and, more recent addition Twitter) and ecommerce (Amazon and Booking), the ever expanding outlets available to our digital payment companies (Visa, MasterCard, and recent additions PayPal and American Express), the surging demand for innovative healthcare solutions (Intuitive Surgical, Align Technologies, Exact Sciences and Illumina), the explosion in mobile and digital communication traffic driving demand for wireless (American Tower) and cloud (Equinix and Interxion) infrastructure, the continued organic asset growth at our discount brokerage companies (Schwab and TD Ameritrade), the global growth opportunities for our leading Athleisure brands (Nike, Adidas), the market share of client assets being won by our the leading alternative asset manager (Blackstone), the growing priority of the department of defense budget on cybersecurity and space projects (Northrop Grumman), and the accelerating need for data driven solutions across the healthcare services industry (IQVIA and UnitedHealth Group).

 These secular trends are all driving revenue growth for our companies at rates significantly greater than GDP and the earnings outlook for our businesses benefitting from these trends are forecasted to grow significantly more than the earnings for the market as a whole.
-For the past several years, the most powerful secular trends in our portfolio have been the digitization of massive amounts of data and the movement to the "cloud."
+For the past several years, two of the most powerful secular trends in our portfolio have been the digitization of massive amounts of data and the movement to the "cloud."
 We have invested in these trends through the leading platform cloud service providers (such as AWS at Amazon, Azure at Microsoft and Google Cloud at Alphabet) and the data center owners (Equinix and more recently Interxion).